swapnilogale/rounded/invoices/are-you-ready-to-invoice-your-clients.md

-# How do I create a new invoice?
+# Create a new invoice

 You can create a new invoice either from:
 a.
 The dashboard, or